cogent-computing/Heed-Microcontroller/README.md

 deploy_db                      Deploys database to be used docker_build                   Building the docker containers that can be used to deploy the microcontroller and interface docker_run                     Deploying the docker containers that were built using docker_build.
-If containers exists will skip. docker_run_simulated           Deploying the docker container that has the interface and simualted data for visualisation purposes initialise_db                  Initialising the set database with data install                        Install all of the python requirements for running any part of the code test                           UnitTests for all the deployment modules
+If containers exists will skip. docker_run_simulated           Deploying the docker container that has the interface and simulated data for visualisation purposes initialise_db                  Initialising the set database with data install                        Install all of the python requirements for running any part of the code test                           UnitTests for all the deployment modules